kubo/ocidump/README.md

 Tracing utility to monitor Oracle OCI function calls.
 This is useful for OCI developers to debug your programs.

-What is this different from other utilities?
+What is different from others.
 --------------------------------------------

 There have been similar utilities such as [ocitrace][1] and